18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 **Questions about the teams**

-- "Could you please describe the structure and scale of your team?"
+- "Could you please describe the structure and scale of the teams that I might collaborate with if I join the company?"
-- "Do you have any plan to expand your team?"
+- "Do you have any plan to expand your teams?"
-- "Could you please describe the teams that I might collaborate with if I join your team?"
 - "Could you please describe the working culture of your team or the company?"

 These questions show that you care about the team, the working environment, and the collaboration among teams.

 **Other important questions**

+- "Do you have any doubt or uncertainty about my qualification?".
+This question aims to get feedback directly and immediately from the interviewer.
 - "What personalities do you expect from a candidate?".
 It would help if you asked the CTO or the CEO these questions.
-- "Do you have any doubt or uncertainty about my qualification?".
-This question aims to get feedback directly and immediately from the interviewer.

 ### Coding test tips